dmotz/natal/README.md

 - [ ] Automatically run React packager in background
 - [ ] Automatically tail cljs build log and report compile errors
 - [ ] Templates for other ClojureScript React wrappers
+- [ ] Automatic bundling for offline device usage and App Store distribution

 Contributions are welcome.